-"The bearer hereof, Gustavus Vasa, was my slave for upwards of three years, during which he has always behaved himself well, and discharged his duty with honesty and assiduity."
+' The bearer hereof, Gustavus Vasa, was ' my flave for upwards of three years, during which he has always behaved himself well, and discharged his duty with honesty and ' affiduity.

-ROBERT KING.
+ROBERT KING!

-"To all whom this may concern."

-Having obtained this, I parted from my kind master, after many sincere professions of gratitude and regard, and prepared for my departure for London.
+' To all to whom this may concern.'
+Having obtained this, I parted from my kind mafter, after many fincere professions of gratitude and regard, and prepared for my departure for London.
 I immediately agreed to go with one Capt.
-John Hamer, for seven guineas (the passage to London) on board a ship called the Andromache; and on the 24th and 25th, I had free dances, as they are called, with some of my countrymen, previous to my setting off; after which I took leave of all my friends, and on the 26th I embarked for London, exceedingly glad to see myself once more on board of a ship; and still more so, in steering the course I had long wished for.
-With a light heart I bade Montserrat farewell, and have never had my feet on it since; and with it I bade adieu to the sound of the cruel whip, and all other dreadful instruments of torture; adieu to the offensive sight of the violated chastity of the sable females, which has too often accosted nay eyes; adieu to oppressions (although to me less severe than most of my countrymen;) and adieu to the angry, howling, dashing surfs.
-I wished for a grateful and thankful heart to praise the Lord God on high for all his mercies! in this extasy I steered the ship all night.
+John Hamer, for seven guineas (the passage to London), on board a ship called the Andromache; and on the 24th and 25th, I had free dances, as they are called, with some of my friends and countrymen, previous to my fetting off; after which I took leave of all my friends, and on the 26th I embarked for London, exceedingly glad to fee myself once more on board of a ship; and still more fo, in steering the course I had long wished for.
+With a light heart I bade Montferrat ferrat farewell, and never had my feet on it fince; and with it I bade adieu to the found of the cruel whip, and all other dreadful infurments of torture; adieu to the offensive fight of the violated chastity of the sable females, which has too often accosted my eyes; adieu to oppressions (although to me less severe than most of my countrymen); and adieu to the angry howling, dashing surfs.
+I wished for a grateful and thankful heart to praise the Lord God on high for all his mercies! in this ecstafy I steered the ship all night.